bioidiap/bob.pipelines/doc/datasets.rst

             train.csv
             test.csv

-As you can see there is only protocol called ``default`` and two groups ``train`` and ``test``.
+As you can see there is only one protocol called ``default`` and two groups ``train`` and ``test``.
 Moreover, ``.csv`` files have the following format::

     sepal_length,sepal_width,petal_length,petal_width,target